Junior Cloud Engineer Q&A – Salary, Responsibilities & Career Guide

 A Junior Cloud Engineer serves as a supporting team member during cloud project implementation.
 The JCE is typically the first line in the chain, working from the service desk or support channels.
 Working in this position will be a combination of maintaining, supporting, and monitoring cloud infrastructure.

-Junior cloud engineer job responsibilities will vary greatly, depending on whether you chose a career in academia, a medical environment, manufacturing, real state investment, or another sector.
+Junior cloud engineer job responsibilities will vary greatly, depending on where you work, i.e., academia, a medical environment, manufacturing, real estate investment, or another sector.
 Some common duties may include:

 • Supporting migration to a cloud-based system